IISSI-US/silence-db/README.md

-# DB-Silence-IISSI-1
+# silence-template-v2-blank
-Proyecto Silence con BBDD para IISSI-1.
+This is an empty Silence project.